coenttb/swift-environment-variables/README.md

 - Environment-aware loading with clear precedence rules
 - Integration with the Dependencies library for dependency injection
 - Required key validation at runtime
-- Comprehensive error handling and logging
+- Error handling and logging

 ## Features